Efinix-Inc/tinyml/tinyml_hello_world/README.md

    - Refer to *Set Up the Hardware* section in [EVSoC User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EVSOC) for targeted development kit.
    - For TinyML Hello World design, the connections to camera and mini-DSI panel are not required.
 2. Using Efinity® IDE
-   - Pre-compiled bitstream .hex (for Programmer SPI active mode) and .bit (for Programmer JTAG mode) files are provided in Efinity project(s) in *tinyml_hello_world* directory.
+   - Pre-compiled bitstream .hex (for Programmer SPI active mode) and .bit (for Programmer JTAG mode) files are provided in TinyML release notes under *tinyml_hello_world* in Bitstream.zip file.
 User may skip Efinity project compilation by using the provided bitstream.
    - To compile TinyML Hello World design,
       - Open Efinity project (*tinyml_hello_world/<proj_directory>/tinyml_soc.xml*).
       - Generate all included IPs in the IP list.